Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 When you’re considering a person or company to work with, look for evidence of:

-- a proven track record of using agile methodologies to design, build and deliver projects
+- a proven track record of using agile methods to design, build and deliver projects

 - their commitment to work on-site with civil servants